shenfe/jast/README.md

-# jaru
+# jast

 **>> 0.1% development, not available <<**

-Jaru is a JavaScript interpreter/compiler to Rust.
+Jast is a JavaScript interpreter/compiler to Rust.

 ## Supported Grammars